 Astronomy and Business Studies (MSc)

-In the master’s specialisation Astronomy and Science Based Business, you combine high quality research in astronomy with extensive training in management and entrepreneurship.
+In the master’s specialisation Astronomy and Business Studies, you combine high quality research in astronomy with extensive training in management and entrepreneurship.

 What does this master’s programme entail?

-Science Based Business bridges science and business by focusing on areas such as technology management, innovation, entrepreneurship, operations and decision making.
-In this master’s specialisation you combine Astronomy research with Science Based Business.
+Business Studies bridges science and business by focusing on areas such as technology management, innovation, entrepreneurship, operations and decision making.
+In this master’s specialisation you combine Astronomy research with Business Studies.
 You will learn about analytical frameworks and skills for managerial decision making.
 The emphasis of the business specialisation is on the application of these frameworks and skills in the context of R&D-intensive organisations.
 After completion, you have obtained the necessary knowledge and skills to take on managerial responsibilities in your work.

-Read more about the Astronomy and Science Based Business programme.
+Read more about the Astronomy and Business Studies programme.

-Reasons to choose Astronomy and Science Based Business at Leiden University
+Reasons to choose Astronomy and Business Studies at Leiden University

 - The specialisation provides you with a full year of research training in Astronomy followed by a year of training in business theory.